OpenNMT/Tokenizer/docs/options.md

 * `<token><tab><frequency>`
 * `<token>` (the token frequency is set to 1)

-This feature currently requires subword encoders to be used with their "natural" tokenization settings, that is:

-* SentencePiece: `--mode none --spacer_annotate`
-* BPE: `--joiner_annotate`

 ### `vocabulary_threshold` (int, default: `0`)

 When using `vocabulary_path`, any words with a frequency lower than `vocabulary_threshold` will be treated as OOV.